tarwn/lessthandot-hugo/blogs/content/posts/2010-03-07-sql-saturday-33-charlotte-nc.md

 ## Background

 Sorry SQL Saturday?
 Tarwn and SQL?
-We have questions and we know how painful it is for you to write short blog posts…
+We have questions and we know how painful it is for you to write short blog posts...

 ### SQL What?